Find Cheap Homeowners Insurance Quotes in Your Area

 As a homeowner, you are not liable for every slip and fall that happens in your home.
 To be held responsible for a person's injuries, you had to have been negligent in a way that caused the accident.
-If a person slips because they lost their balance randonmly, you wouldn't be liable.
-If they tripped and fell because of unfinished construction on your staircase, then you would be liable.
-We go into more detail about the nature of slip and fall claims below.
+If a person slips because they happened to lose their balance, you wouldn't be liable.
+If they tripped and fell because of unfinished construction on your staircase, then you would likely be liable.
+We go into more detail about the nature of slip-and-fall claims below.

-Homeowners insurance doesn't really "cover" slip and fall accidents - it will step in to cover the cost of a legal defense and/or eventual payout should a slip and fall suit, or any liability suit, be brought against you.
+Homeowners insurance doesn't really cover slip-and-fall accidents.
+However, it will step in to cover the cost of a legal defense and/or eventual payout should a slip-and-fall suit, or any liability suit, be brought against you.
 You would only be held liable if it can be proven the cause of the injured person's fall was a result of your negligence.

 Luckily, the cost of increasing your liability coverage is not expensive.
-We found that you can increase your limits from $100,000 to $1,000,000 for as little as an extra $8 more per year.
-The final price will of course depend on your individual circumstances, but we wouldn't expect you to pay much more to increase your liability limits on your homeowners policy.
+We found that you can increase your limits from $100,000 to $1,000,000 for as little as an extra $8 per year.
+The final price depends on your individual circumstances, but we wouldn't expect you to pay much more to increase your liability limits on your homeowners policy.
 If you want or need an umbrella policy, we've found that homeowners can pay an extra $150 to $300 per year.

-If someone tripped and fell in your home, and wants you to pay for their injuries, they will have to file a claim through your insurance company.
-We recommend you just comply and be open with all of your insurance information--don't try to hide the identity of your insurer as it will only lead to further legal issues.
+If someone tripped and fell in your home and wants you to pay for their injuries, they will have to file a claim through your insurance company.
+We recommend that you comply and be open with all of your insurance information.
+Don't try to hide the identity of your insurer, as it will only lead to further legal issues.
 Next, your insurer will send an adjuster to conduct an investigation, get statements and develop an understanding of the case.

-Unless your intention was malicious, and you purposely caused the fall, your insurer should cover you.
-They will be your defense, and try to negotiate as small a payout as possible.
-In most cases if the person suing you seems likely to win, the insurer will want to just settle with them out of court.
-If the case advances into a legal proceeding, your insurance company will cover an legal expenses you incur.
+Your insurance company will pay for your defense and try to negotiate as small a payout as possible.
+In most cases, if the person suing you seems likely to win, the insurer will want to settle with them out of court.
+If the case advances into a legal proceeding, your insurance company will cover any legal expenses you incur.
 Should you lose your case, they will then pay the settlement determined by the court.